 Convert your projects to using it.
 Without users, no project is successful.

-Help proofreading this documentation, and send patches or pull requests with improvements.
+Help proofreading this documentation, and send patches or pull requests with improvements and additions.

 Join the mailing list (below) to discuss design changes or bugs.